 See you on the mat!

-I provide all the mats and props for my classes but you are also welcome to bring your own.
+We provide all the mats and props for our classes but you are also welcome to bring your own.
 It’s best to wear comfortable clothing and you don’t need footwear as yoga is done with bare feet.
 You might like to bring a bottle of water and it’s also nice to bring something warm to pop on for the savasana (relaxation) at the end, so you’re nice and snug.